 Seattle has a hot housing market.
-Mike Rosenberg at the Seattle Times has written extensively on the rapid increases in the prices of homes here, and his most recent article takes it another step further by including a live counter showing how much the price of housing has increased just in the time it takes to read his article.
+The Seattle Times has written extensively on the rapid increases in the prices of homes here, and a recent article takes it another step further by including a live counter showing how much the price of housing has increased just in the time it takes to read the article.

 Housing markets don't become hot all by themselves.
 The heat has been caused by a rapid expansion in our city’s population without a comparable expansion in the amount of housing.
 Today, King County has 68,600 units of housing affordable to families making under 50 percent of the area median income, but the number of families needing that affordable housing is 116,200.
 That latter number includes the families who are currently homeless.